opdavies/oliverdavies.uk/source/_posts/2012-05-23-date-popup-custom-form.md

   - drupal-planet
   - drupal
 ---
+{% block excerpt %}
+How to use a date popup calendar within your custom module.
+{% endblock %}

+{% block content %}
 First, I need to download the [Date](http://drupal.org/project/date "Date module on Drupal.org") module, and make my module dependent on date_popup by adding the following line into my module's .info file.

     dependencies[] = date_popup